 A circular walk following the river down waterfalls, the Lathkill Dale loop is a tranquil limestone valley perfect for the sunny spring days.

-You will follow the winding course of the River Lathkill, you are enveloped by stunning limestone cliffs, lush meadows, and crystal-clear waters teeming with wildlife.
+You will follow the winding course of the River Lathkill, and you are enveloped by stunning limestone cliffs, lush meadows, and crystal-clear waters teeming with wildlife.
 Historic remnants, such as ancient mine workings and stone bridges, offer glimpses into the dale's industrial past.
-Alongside the river, you’ll be in delight by spotting rare flora and fauna, including water voles and kingfishers.
+Alongside the river, you'll be delighted by spotting rare flora and fauna, including water voles and kingfishers.